AriFordsham/GHCWiki/repositories.md

 The table above is maintained manually and can sometimes get out of sync.
 If in doubt, the primary data source is  the [ packages](http://git.haskell.org/ghc.git/blob_plain/HEAD:/packages) file in the top-level `ghc.git` repo folder.

+## Infrastructure

+There are a also a variety of repositories which contain infrastructure-related bits.
+These include,

+- [ https://github.com/haskell-infra/phabricator](https://github.com/haskell-infra/phabricator): This is the current state of the tree running our [ Phabricator](https://phabricator.haskell.org/) instance.
+- [ https://github.com/haskell-infra/ghc-website](https://github.com/haskell-infra/ghc-website): This contains the sources for [ https://ghc.haskell.org/](https://ghc.haskell.org/)
+- [ https://github.com/haskell-infra/libphutil-haskell](https://github.com/haskell-infra/libphutil-haskell): This is a small `libphutil` extension providing GHC-specific functionality to Phabricator
+- [ https://github.com/haskell-infra/trac](https://github.com/haskell-infra/trac): This is the slightly patched Trac version which drives GHC's Trac.